There are many real estate niches you can specialize yourself in as a real estate professional.

 - Using all the frequently asked questions you receive from first-time home buyers in different content formats (articles, videos, etc.).

-A little ‘secret’ SEO trick to get the right content ideas for your local real estate business targeting first-time home buyers is using the autocomplete function of the google search.
+It helps you get the right content ideas for your local real estate business targeting first-time home buyers.

-Usually, when there are a certain number of people searching for this term, Google will suggest it to you or other similar search terms.
+Usually, when a certain number of people search for this term, Google will suggest it to you or other similar search terms.

 You can tackle these search terms and produce a piece of content for each one.

-All the above content examples could also be prepared in some nice type of print format that can be handed out after a showing.
+All the above content examples could also be prepared in a nice print format that can be handed out after a showing.

 Lead Magnet Examples

-- A quiz which tells the first-time home buyer if they are ready to buy their first home or not, and suggesting according to the different quiz results different short ebooks or other types of content (e.g. sending someone over to a helpful article, or service that helps with credit repair who doesn’t qualify, because of bad credit, etc.)
+- A quiz that tells the first-time home buyer if they are ready to buy their first home and suggests, according to the results, different short ebooks or other types of content (e.g., sending someone over to a helpful article or service that helps with credit repair who doesn’t qualify, because of bad credit, etc.)

-- A virtual first-time home buyer seminar as webinar
+- A virtual first-time home buyer seminar as a webinar

 Examples of Additional Services You Can Provide

-If your first-time home buyer knows that you are also offering additional services that show that you offer ‘professional hand-holding’, you are likely to convert more leads into customers.
+When your first-time home buyer sees you offer additional services, you will likely convert more leads into customers.

 - Offering to help find the right mortgage broker, moving company, calculating the monthly mortgage payments, repairing bad credit, etc.

-- You can offer a home warranty to sweeten the deal and reducing the first-time home buyer’s anxiety
+- You can offer a home warranty to sweeten the deal and reduce the first-time home buyer’s anxiety.

 Market to First-Time Home Buyers Through The Right Marketing Channels

-We now have an idea about what to include in the offer so we can find the right marketing channels to target first-time home buyers.
+We now know what to include in the offer to find the proper marketing channels to target first-time home buyers.